nbellini/nbellini.github.io/Problems.md

 By the end, we did get into a bit of a scramble where Andrew had to insert his paragraph directly through the main since we didn't have enough time to go through his branch.

 Additionally, I've been having trouble getting a picture to load and am currently still working on it.
 We simply ran out of time, but the issue was just getting the correct source link to a photo that loaded properly!
 I for some reason can't find a photo path that loads correctly, but I've just inspected the photo in my browser to copy the text used by google chrome and stole their source link but literally even that didn't work so I don't know how to get this picture working.
 I've tried everything.
+OMG!!!
+I took out the quotations after src and it worked!!
+It was disrupting the full URL link I guess, so once I took those out it worked!

 TL;DR:
 Branches are very difficult when relying on other people to work on such a small project, because it's not very different than just waiting for the person to push main.
 90% of our time was just figuring out the merge requests!